awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-view-data.md

 1. Learn more about the entities that used group or policy permissions in an attempt to access a specific service\.
 This operation returns a list of entities with each entity's ARN, ID, name, path, type \(user or role\), and when they last attempted to access the service\.
 You can also use this operation for users and roles, but it only returns information about that entity\.
    + [aws iam get\-service\-last\-accessed\-details\-with\-entities](https://docs.aws.amazon.com/cli/latest/reference/iam/get-service-last-accessed-details-with-entities.html)

 1. Learn more about the identity\-based policies that an identity \(user, group, or role\) used in an attempt to access a specific service\.
 When you specify an identity and service, this operation returns a list of permissions policies that the identity can use to access the specified service\.
 This operation gives the current state of policies and does not depend on the generated report\.
 It also does not return other policy types, such as resource\-based policies, access control lists, AWS Organizations policies, IAM permissions boundaries, or session policies\.
-For more information, see [Policy Types](access_policies.md#access_policy-types) or [Evaluating Policies Within a Single Account](reference_policies_evaluation-logic.md#policy-eval-basics)\.
+For more information, see [Policy types](access_policies.md#access_policy-types) or [Evaluating policies within a single account](reference_policies_evaluation-logic.md#policy-eval-basics)\.
    + [aws iam list\-policies\-granting\-service\-access](https://docs.aws.amazon.com/cli/latest/reference/iam/list-policies-granting-service-access.html)

-## Viewing Information for IAM \(AWS API\)<a name="access_policies_access-advisor-viewing-api"></a>
+## Viewing information for IAM \(AWS API\)<a name="access_policies_access-advisor-viewing-api"></a>

 You can use the AWS API to retrieve information about the last time that an IAM resource was used to attempt to access AWS services and Amazon S3 actions\.
 An IAM resource can be a user, group, role, or policy\.
 You can specify the level of granularity to generate in the report to view details for either services or both services and actions\.